WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

-In the case or our batch job, we can leverage this pattern to scale horizontally on-demand, even when the incoming workloads exceed the capacity of one physical machine -- all while running the exact same Wallaroo application that we run locally as part of our regular development!
+In the case or our batch job, we can leverage this pattern to scale horizontally on-demand, even when the incoming workloads exceed the capacity of one physical machine -- all while running the exact same Wallaroo application that we run locally as part of our regular development.
 Wallaroo handles the scale-aware layer of our program, so we can focus on the business logic and flow of our data.